Build a walking community

 - A lack of convenient or inspiring opportunities to walk with others

-Encouraging and supporting organised walks events can work to resolve both issues by providing a sense of safety, or social connection and camaraderie, to those who enjoy walking for exercise: witness the growing popularity of women-run walks and events, which are helping to make women more visible on tracks.
+Encouraging and supporting organised walks events can work to resolve both issues by providing a sense of safety, or social connection and camaraderie, to those who enjoy walking for exercise.

 How to run or encourage walking events